Julien Lahaut: Biography

-During the First World War, Lahaut served in the Belgian army and was part of the Belgian Expeditionary Corps in Russia, fighting on the Eastern Front along with Imperial Russian forces.
-After his return to Belgium, he joined the new Communist Party of Belgium.
-He soon became a Communist deputy and was later the party's chairman.
-He was particularly vocal in his republican sympathies.
+During the First World War, Lahaut volunteered to serve in the Belgian army and was part of the Belgian Expeditionary Corps in Russia, fighting on the Eastern Front along with Imperial Russian forces.
+He returned to Belgium in 1919.
+In March 1921, Lahaut led a strike at Ougrée-Marihaye which lasted throughout the year; he was arrested after seven months, after which the strike was ended by the Union of Belgian Metalworkers.